galaxyproject/galaxy-hub/src/admin/authnz/config.md

     ![image](/src/admin/authnz/gdc_create_credentials.png)

-    2. For _Authorized redirect URIs_ field, you need to enter your instance’s OIDC redirect URI which is in the following structure:
+    2. For _Authorized redirect URIs_ field, you need to enter your instance’s OIDC redirect URI which is in the following template:

            <base>/authnz/<provider>/callback